drupalprojects/search_api/README.txt

 interface definition (all found in their respective files in the includes/ directory).
 The details for hooks can be looked up in the search_api.api.php file.
-For all interfaces there are handy base classes which can be used to ease custom implementations, since they provide sensible generic implementations for many methods.
+For all interfaces there are handy base classes which can (but don't need to) be used to ease custom implementations, since they provide sensible generic implementations for many methods.
 They, too, should be documented well enough with doc comments for a developer to find the right methods to override or implement.

 - Service class
   Interface: SearchApiServiceInterface
   Base class: SearchApiAbstractService
+  Hook: hook_search_api_service_info()

 The service classes are the heart of the API, since they allow data to be indexed on different search servers.
 Since these are quite some work to get